Do you have to keep making payments to old debts?

-Do I have to pay a debt that has dropped off my credit file?
+Must I pay a debt that has dropped off my credit file?

 A debt drops off your credit file six years after the default date.
 Most debts in a low payment DMP will have been defaulted (if one of yours hasn’t, read What should the default date for a debt be? because you may be able to get this changed) so after six years these literally disappear and your credit score improves.

-Am I likely to get a CCJ for an old debt?
+Am I really likely to get a CCJ for an old debt?